-When it’s time for a break, head to West Yellowstone, Montana, a township minutes from the West Entrance.
-West Yellowstone boasts an IMAX theater, The Grizzly & Wolf Discovery Center, handfuls of restaurants, plenty of lodging options and even RV parks, making it an ideal staying situation for its visitors.
+When it’s time for a break, head to West Yellowstone, Montana, township minutes from the West Entrance.
+West Yellowstone boasts an IMAX theater, The Grizzly & Wolf Discovery Center, handfuls of restaurants, plenty of lodging options, and even RV parks, making it an ideal staying situation for its visitors.

 Yellowstone South Entrance

 Big families coming from southern Wyoming, Idaho, Utah or even Colorado will find the easiest gate to access being the South Entrance.
-The most convenient of nearby lodging can be found in Jackson Hole, Wyoming; combining ritzy boutiques and then number one ski resort in North America as dictated by Forbes magazine for five years running, Jackson Hole is sure to be hit locale on your trip.
+The most convenient of nearby lodging can be found in Jackson, Wyoming; combining ritzy boutiques and then number one ski resort in North America as dictated by Forbes magazine for five years running, Jackson is sure to be hit locale on your trip.

-Along the drive up John D. Rockefeller Jr. Highway, visitors will find Grand Teton National Park, a truly breathtaking natural canvas hosting six different visitor’s centers.
-Each of these visitor’s centers offer a variety of different services, ranging from bookstores, exhibits, permit stations and even backcountry permit stations.
-Furthermore, travelers can learn about the National Elk Refuge, a winter habitat for one of the largest elk herds on earth.
+Along the drive up to John D. Rockefeller Jr. Highway, visitors will find Grand Teton National Park, a truly breathtaking natural canvas hosting six different visitor’s centers.
+Each of these visitor’s centers offers a variety of different services, ranging from bookstores, exhibits, permit stations, and even backcountry permit stations.
+Furthermore, travelers can learn about the National Elk Refuge, winter habitat for one of the largest elk herds on earth.

 Yellowstone Northeast Entrance